-The PCP has traditionally been the hub for both primary health care and specialist healthcare, acting as the filter that refers the patient to follow-up with specialists when needed.
+The general practitioner (GP) has traditionally been the hub for both primary health care and specialist healthcare, acting as the filter that refers the patient to follow-up with specialists when needed.

 Over 30,000 video appointments per month in Sweden

 Sweden doesn’t have regular GPs but rather so-called health centers, which are controlled regionally.
 Because the Swedish telemedicine company, Kry, has an agreement with the public health service in Sweden, we have been able to request statistics on its use.
 September 2016 was the last month without any video consultations.
 Two years later, the figure had risen to 31,846 in the month of July 2018.
 This is a dramatic growth.

 Sweden's largest patient group is under 35-years-old, with young children under 4-years-old.
 In Stockholm county, one-in-four doctor’s appointments with parents of children in this age group are made over video.

 Why are parents of young children such eager users?

 In Norway, parents of infants and young children report that they attempt to and prefer to speak with a doctor on the same day that their children get sick.
 They want to make sure that the sickness isn’t serious, and get advice on the best way to treat them.

 If they can’t get an appointment with their GP on the day-of, they’ll go to a private or public emergency room.
 The same has been found in research conducted through the Oslo ER system.
 Nearly half of patients had attempted to get an appointment with their family GP before going to the ER, according to an article published by the Scandinavian Journal of Primary Health Care.

 Both the researchers who conducted the survey through the Oslo ER system and the Medical Association’s (Legeforening) report about gatekeeper roles from 2017 emphasize that high availability is a necessary requisite for the GP-as-gatekeeper system to work in practice.